PrittoRuban/PrittoRuban/README.md

 ---

 ### 💼 Experience
+**Technical Content Engineer Intern @kalvium | Remote**
+*Jul 2024 – Present*
+- Create comprehensive technical content and documentation.
+- Collaborate with cross-functional teams to ensure accuracy and relevance of content.
+- Facilitate learning and development through well-structured educational materials.
+- Integrate feedback to continuously improve content quality.
+- Review and update learning content to keep it current and effective.

 **Freelancer | Remote**
 *Jan 2024 – Present*
-- Created responsive websites and web apps for clients using HTML, CSS, JavaScript, React, and Angular.
+- Create responsive websites and web apps for clients using HTML, CSS, JavaScript, React, and Angular.
-- Developed dynamic backends with Node.js and Express.
+- Develop dynamic backends with Node.js and Express.
-- Integrated RESTful APIs to enhance web functionality.
+- Integrate RESTful APIs to enhance web functionality.
-- Ensured optimal user experience and accessibility.
+- Ensure optimal user experience and accessibility.

 **Open Source Contributor | Remote**
 *Jun 2024 – Present*
-- Actively contributing to open-source projects.
+- Actively contribute to open-source projects.
-- Collaborating with the community to learn new technologies and improve existing ones.
+- Collaborate with the community to learn new technologies and improve existing ones.

 ---